-The Turner Syndrome Clinic at Children’s National aims to provide comprehensive care to girls with Turner syndrome.
-Turner syndrome is a genetic condition seen in girls who are missing all or part of an X chromosome.
+The Turner Syndrome Clinic at Children’s National aims to provide comprehensive care to children with Turner syndrome.
+Turner syndrome is a genetic condition seen in children born with female external genitalia who are missing all or part of an X chromosome.

-Our clinical team includes specialists in endocrinology, cardiology, genetics, gynecology and psychology that work closely with a network of additional specialties at Children’s National, such as neuropsychology, ENT, audiology, orthopaedics, urology, ophthalmology and dentistry to help families manage the medical and developmental needs of girls with this condition.
-Our goal is to treat, support and empower girls with Turner syndrome to achieve their full potential.
+Our clinical team includes specialists in endocrinology, cardiology, genetics, gynecology and psychology that work closely with a network of additional specialties at Children’s National, such as neuropsychology, ENT, audiology, orthopaedics, urology, ophthalmology and dentistry to help families manage the medical and developmental needs of children with this condition.
+Our goal is to treat, support and empower children with Turner syndrome to achieve their full potential.

 Choosing Children’s National for Turner Syndrome Care

 Children’s National is home to some of the world’s leading pediatric endocrinology experts.
 We are the only program in the region with a specialized program for Turner syndrome, which ensures that your child will receive the best possible care for their condition.

 - Top ranked program.
 Our Turner Syndrome Clinic is within the Division of Endocrinology and Diabetes, which is ranked by U.S. News & World Report as one of the top 10 programs in the nation.
 Learn more.